 The Department of History is part of the School of Philosophical and Historical Inquiry (SOPHI).

 Those seeking further training in historical research and method can enrol in honours, which is a one-year program undertaken at the end of the Bachelor of Arts degree.
-The program involves seminars in which students explore historical fields and approaches, and a thesis on an independently framed and researched historical problem.
+The program involves seminars in which students explore a variety of historical fields and approaches, and a thesis on an independently framed and researched historical problem.
 For some people, the honours year is a critical step on the path to further study.
-For others, the fourth year is the culmination of their formal education, an experience that helps them refine their skills in research, analysis and writing; extend their intellectual range; and develop the body of personal and professional skills needed to see a major project through to completion.
+For others, it is the culmination of their formal education, an experience that helps them refine their skills in research, analysis and writing, extend their intellectual range, and develop the body of personal and professional skills needed to see a major project through to completion.

 To be eligible to undertake honours a student must have an average of 70 percent or above in 48 senior credit points of History including HSTY2691: Writing History or any one of the senior advanced (3000 level)units on offer from 2015.

 The SOPHI office is on Level 3, Quadrangle A14, phone +61 2 9351 2862, fax +61 2 9351 3918